Asenka13/ML_project/README.md

 2. Analysing continous data;
 3. Encode categorical data into numbers;
 4. Save the pre processed data to a new csv file;
-5. Split the file into training and test files.
+5. Split the file into training and test files: Dataset_Train.csv, Dataset_Test.csv

 ### Algorithms